I try to keep this updated fairly regularly. As of June 17, 2019 this is what I’m using:

 - I permanently ditched Word as a writing environment in 2008 after starting grad school.
 I do all my writing in pandoc-flavored Markdown (including e-mails and paper-and-pencil writing)—it’s incredibly intuitive, imminently readable, flexible, future proof, and lets me ignore formatting and focus on content.

-- After years of using WriteRoom, then Byword, I have recently settled on Ulysses (in part because of recent glowing reviews).
-I write pretty much everything in Ulysses now.
+- I live in Ulysses.
 At first I chafed at the fact that it stores everything in its own internal folder structure, since I store most of my writing in git repositories, but exporting a compiled Markdown file from a bunch of Ulysses sheets is trivial (and still easily trackable in version control).

 - Ulysses has decent HTML previewing powers, but when I need more editorial tools, I use Marked.

 - I use iA Writer to edit standalone Markdown files, since Ulysses uses its own syntax when using fancy things like footnotes.
 Typora is my favorite standalone Markdown editor I’ve found so far because it inherently supports pandoc-flavored Markdown.

-- The key to my whole writing workflow is the magical pandoc, which converts Markdown files into basically anything else.
+- The key to my writing workflow is the magical pandoc, which converts Markdown files into basically anything else.
 I use my own variation of Kieran Healy’s Plain Text Social Science workflow to convert Markdown to HTML, PDF (through LaTeX), and Word (through LibreOffice).

 - I store all my bibliographic references, books, and articles in a BibTeX file that I edit with BibDesk.